Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 1. **Data ingestion**: consume training data (features + labels + metadata) either all at once or in a streaming fashion 👉 preprocess the data so they're ready to be fed into the model
    - *Batching*: we usually can't load the entire training set at once 👉 split it into mini-batches and train on one batch at a time
-   - *Sharding*: extremely large datasets may not fit on a single machine 👉 shard data across multiple machines and let each worker consume from some shards
+   - *Sharding*: extremely large datasets may not fit on a single machine 👉 shard data across multiple machines and let each worker consume from assigned data shards
    - *Caching*: if we read data from a remote source (e.g., a database or datalake) or have expensive preprocessing, we can cache preprocessed data in RAM for future epochs
-2. **Model training**: initialize a model, train it on ingested data in a distributed way (data or model parallel), and write out checkpoints
+2. **Model training**: initialize a model, train it on ingested data in a distributed fashion (data or model parallel), and save checkpoints
    - How to distribute model training
       - *Distributed data parallel (DDP)*: copy the model to multiple workers 👉 each worker consumes data and computes gradients independently 👉 aggregate gradients (e.g., sum them) to update parameters
       - *Distributed model parallel (DMP)*: if a huge model can't fit in one worker's memory (e.g., hundreds of Transformer blocks), split the model across workers 👉 each worker consumes source data or upstream outputs to compute gradients and update the parameters it owns